Who are we?

 What are our mission, vision & values?

-BrightHaven is a 501(c)(3) animal welfare organization dedicated to giving the gift of tomorrow to older, disabled and chronically ill animals via rescue and hospice care.
-We also foster respect and compassion for all animals and provide education to the public about holistic healthcare, animal hospice and natural dying.
+BrightHaven is a 501(c)(3) animal welfare organization dedicated to helping people help older, disabled and chronically ill animals via rescue and hospice care.
+We also foster respect and compassion for all animals, honor animals as wise teachers and provide education to the public about holistic healthcare, animal hospice and natural dying.

 We look forward to a time when animal lovers from all walks and professions come together to experience love, compassion and respect for animals with special needs and those in the autumn of their lives.